jjkcoding/US-Housing-Index-NSA-Analysis/README.md

 # U.S. Housing Index NSA Analysis: Project Overview
-* Filtered and reviewed over a hundred thousand housing entries to prepare data for visualization
+* Filtered and manipulated over a hundred thousand housing entries to prepare data for visualization using SQLite
-* Displayed data onto a bar chart and a map (choropleth) to better visualize the data
+* Displayed data onto a bar chart and a map (choropleth) to better visualize the data using Python
 * Discovered key findings about the housing prices for all states in the U.S.
+* **Coding Languages:** SQL, Python
-* **Main Packages:** pandas, matplotlib, datetime
+* **Main Packages:** pandas, matplotlib, plotly

 ## Description:
 Because of my interest to travel around the world, I wanted to know and compare the housing prices of all the states in the U.S. I was able to get a dataset from the Federal Housing Finance Agency website (https://www.fhfa.gov/DataTools/Downloads/Pages/House-Price-Index-Datasets.aspx).

-### Note: If you are on github's dark theme mode, you will not be able to see the black labels on the plot
+## Filtering Data with SQL
+* Filtered out unnecessary columns and grabbed the necessary state data values with SQL queries
+* Calculated a table of the average housing prices per year
+* Formed another table of the latest housing state data (Year = 2021, Period = 3)

+## Plotting Data with Python
 Using Python, I was able plot a bar chart of the housing prices for each state to display the least and most expensive states to live in the U.S.
 ![image](https://user-images.githubusercontent.com/43764400/147300499-2792d67e-9a8c-4309-ab9c-c159c41f1417.png)